JongkukLee/JongkukJayLeeStudy/contents/interview.md

 ## What do you consider to be your major strengths? ##
 >My most strength is ‘can-do attitude’.
 My life motto is not to sweat the small stuff.
 I tend not to worry too much and usually enjoy physical exercise such as swimming.
 Through my previous working experience, I could learn that being healthy helps me concentrate better and work longer hours without feeling tired.
 As well it gives me the positive mind.

+## What would you say your biggest weakness is? ##
+My weak point is that I try to do too many things at once.
+These days, I've been prioritizing my work in order of importance.
+This is because I want to fully complete a task before moving on to another.
+It has proven to be much more time efficient.

 ## Why did you choose your major? ##
 ### What is your major and why did you choose that major? ###
 ### How has your college experience prepared you for your career? ###